corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 # Password for proxy authentication.
 Should be specified only if HTTP(S) proxy is used.
 httpProxyPassword = "P@$$w0rD"

-# RPC host of a Corda node to connect to.
-Should be specified only if corda-rpc or corda-auto transport is used.
-rpcHost = "localhost"

-# RPC port of a Corda node to connect to.
-Should be specified only if corda-rpc or corda-auto transport is used.
-rpcPort = "8003"

-# RPC username of a Corda node to connect to.
-Should be specified only if corda-rpc or corda-auto transport is used.
-rpcUsername = "johndoe"

-# RPC password of a Corda node to connect to.
-Should be specified only if corda-rpc or corda-auto transport is used.
-rpcPassword = "10004"

 # List of CorDapps to sync from remote repos.
 Can sync multiple CorDapps from multiple remote repositories
 cordappSources = [
     {